-Many children with ADHD, mostly younger children and girls, experience other emotional disorders.
-About one-fourth feel anxious.
-They feel tremendous worry, tension, or uneasiness, even when there's nothing to fear.
-Because the feelings are scarier, stronger, and more frequent than normal fears, they can affect the child's thinking and behavior.
-Others experience depression.
-Depression goes beyond ordinary sadness.
-Depressed children may feel so "down" that they feel hopeless and unable to deal with everyday tasks.
+Many children with ADHD, predominantly younger children, and girls, have mood disorders.
+About one-fourth of all children feel anxious.
+They experience tremendous worry, tension, or uneasiness, even when there is nothing to fear.
+Because these feelings are scarier, stronger, and more frequent than normal fears, they can affect thought and behaviour.
+Similarly, depression goes beyond ordinary sadness.
+Depressed children may feel so down that they feel hopeless and unable to perform tasks.
 Depression can disrupt sleep, appetite, and the ability to think.

-Because emotional disorders and attention disorders so often go hand in hand, every child who has ADHD should be checked for accompanying anxiety and depression.
 Of course, not all children with ADHD have a co-morbid disorder.
-Nor do all people with learning disabilities and Tourettes syndrome for example, have ADHD.
-But when they do occur together, the combination of problems can seriously complicate a person's life.
-For this reason, it's important to ensure a proper diagnosis of other disorders in children who have ADHD.
+Nor do all people with learning disabilities and Tourette’s syndrome, have ADHD.
+However, when disorders do co-occur, a combination of problems can complicate a person’s life.
+Comprehensive assessments ensure of all the child’s presenting behaviours are identified.

 Multidisciplinary Assessment tools At the Behavioural Neurotherapy Clinic

-At your first consultation at the clinic, questionnaires will be placed in your clinic portal for completion prior to attending your next consultation.
-Following the initial interview with one of the clinic's psychologists, a number of assessment tools will be recommended based on your history and current presentation.
+At your first consult at BNC, surveys will go in your online clinic portal for completion prior to your next appointment.
+Following an initial interview with a psychologist, assessments will be recommended based on you or your child’s history and current presentation.

-A detailed history, including family details is taken to establish relevant familial factors, that may contribute to a better understanding of the presenting problems.
-Clients are asked to fill out a detailed multiple-choice questionnaire that collects relevant information on family health history, pregnancy and birth, infancy and early childhood and an up to date health and behavioural history.
+A detailed and up-to-date history, including family details, is taken to establish relevant factors that may contribute to the presenting problem.
+Clients fill out a multiple-choice questionnaire to collect relevant family health, pregnancy, birth, infancy, and early childhood history.